top of page

 Summer Footwear Choices

-In the summer, breathable sandals or shoes can help keep your feet cool and dry.
-Opt for footwear with adequate arch support to prevent strain on your feet.
+In the summer, breathable sandals or shoes can help keep my feet cool and dry.
+Opt for footwear with adequate arch support to prevent strain on my feet.

 Essential Foot Exercises and Stretches